 At the time, Newark was under siege of the Scots.
 Charles wrote many letters from Oxford to Lord Belasyse [Bellasis], the governor of the town.
 Most were in his own handwriting and at least some were in cipher.
 The last one was sent in a man's belly.
 It was put in lead, which the messenger swallowed, lest he should be taken in attempting to pass the Scot's army.
 In a letter sent "by this Extraordinary way of Conveyance", Charles told the governor of his resolution to go to the Scots' camp.

-Charles barely got out of Oxford and threw himself to the protection of the Scottish army near Newark.
-He had been seeking an alliance with the Scots in many cipher letters passed between the King and Montreuil, an envoy from Cardinal Mazarin (Clarendon, Vol. 4, p.179).
+Charles barely got out of Oxford in April and, unexpectedly, threw himself to the protection of the Scottish army beseiging Newark.
+He had been seeking an alliance with the Scots in many cipher letters passed between the King and Montreuil, an envoy from Cardinal Mazarin (Clarendon, Vol. 4, p.179, Wikipedia).
 After Naseby, Mazarin thought the Parliament got too powerful and sought reconciliation of the King and the Scots, who had been disillusioned by the English Parliament.
 However, the King soon found himself all but a prisoner in the hands of the Scots.

-Charles was brought to Newcastle, where he talked with the Scots.
+Charles was brought to Newcastle on 13 May, where he talked with the Scots.
 He could maintain his correspondence with Henrietta-Maria by the good offices of the French envoy but he was surrounded by staunch Presbyterians.

 Soon after he was brought to Newcastle, Charles sent letters on 2 June to the Queen, the Prince of Wales, and councillors in Paris.
 He told them to follow the direction he had given before his unfree condition and, in all things for which no direction had been given, to follow the orders of the Prince of Wales.
 He told them that this would be the last free direction from him and warned that, whatever communications were made in his name, such should not be heeded unless they were written in cipher in his own hand.
 (Godwin p.172-173)

 After the fall of Oxford, Charles still managed to send some letters from Newcastle to Nicholas.
-Since Nicholas had destroyed their cipher, a new cipher was used, in which 17, 18=r, 280=of, 360=to.
+Hoping his cipher survived, Charles wrote to Nicholas in a cipher, in which 17, 18=r, 280=of, 360=to.
+(Evelyn p.164-165)